 Flour your hands, work surface, and rolling pin.
 Divide the dough into 2 equal parts.
 Roll out each portion onto a piece of wax paper or on a silicone baking mat to about 1/4-inch thickness.
 The rolled-out dough can be any shape, as long as it is even & about a 1/4-inch thick.
 Stack the dough, between two pieces of wax paper and lay them onto a cookie sheet.
 Refrigerate rolled and stacked dough for at least 2 hours.

-When you’re ready to bake, preheat oven to 350°F. Line 2 large baking sheets with silicone baking mats (if you have them).
+Preheat oven to 350°F. Line 2 large baking sheets with silicone baking mats or parchment paper.
 Remove one of the dough pieces from the refrigerator.
-Using a cookie cutter (I used 3 inch), cut the dough.
+Using a cookie cutter cut the dough.
 Re-roll the remaining dough and continue cutting until all of the dough is used.
 Repeat this process with second piece of dough.

 Arrange cookies on baking sheets a few inches apart.
 These cookies don’t spread much but, give them a little space between each one.
 Bake for 11-12 minutes or until lightly browned around the edges.
 Allow cookies to cool on the baking sheet for 5 minutes and then transfer them to a wire rack to cool completely before you begin decorating.